 Peter played a leading role in establishing the International Energy Arbitration Centre in Edinburgh and also the UK Association of Energy Law and Policy.
 He is a Fellow of the Chartered Institute of Arbitrators; a long-time member of the International Bar Association and has served on several of its committees; and is a member of the Association of International Petroleum Negotiators.
 He qualified as a barrister (England and Wales, Middle Temple), and has regularly been asked by governments and investors to testify in litigation and international arbitral proceedings as an expert.
 He is one of a handful of lawyers in Scotland to sit as an arbitrator at the International Centre for Settlement of Investment Disputes (ICSID).
 In 2021 the second edition of Peter's book, 'International Energy Investment Law: The Pursuit of Stability' (Oxford University Press, 2021), was published.
 At 864 pages this is an exhaustive analysis of the field, paying considerable attention to the impact of the 'energy transition' on the protection of investment.
-His study of good governance, 'Oil, Gas and Mining: A Source Book for Understanding the Extractive Industries', published by The World Bank, has since been downloaded over 71,000 times as an e-book from the World Bank Open Knowledge Repository (see Activities).
+His study of good governance, 'Oil, Gas and Mining: A Source Book for Understanding the Extractive Industries', published by The World Bank, has since been downloaded over 74,000 times as an e-book from the World Bank Open Knowledge Repository (see Activities).
 He has written over 100 articles, papers and monographs, and has a track record of obtaining grants for research, most recently from the FCDO and Royal Society of Edinburgh.
 Peter's current work is a monograph on international arbitration and the energy transition to be published in autumn 2022 in the Global Energy Law & Policy series (Hart Publishing, Oxford).
 In 2022 he took over the role of editor-in-chief of the leading journal, Global Energy Law and Sustainability (Edinburgh University Press).

 Peter was elected as Fellow of the Royal Society of Edinburgh in 2013 and was made a Fellow of the Energy Institute in 2018.
 He is an honorary Professorial Fellow at his alma mater, Edinburgh University.
 He is Vice-President of the European Federation of Energy Law Associations and chair of its Scientific Committee.